Walking on the streets of Delhi in the morning, there is a cloud of dust in the distance.

 I was in school when this song was released, and it became an instant hit.
 Perhaps, because it cut across all faiths and cultures; or maybe, because it shattered stereotypes of Sikh musicians, the topics that rock music could cover and the format in which Sufi could be performed; or maybe, just maybe, it resonated with teenagers trying to figure out their identity.
 “Bulla, ki jaana, mai kaun hoon” (Bulla!
 I know not, who I am).

-It is fitting, that this is the only song that I could not locate on the music-streaming site Gaana.
-Because this is one of very few songs that I remember seeing.
+This is one of very few songs that I remember seeing.
 Apart from its deep philosophy, what has endured through all these years is the visualisation of the song.

 There are a number of versions of this song on YouTube.
 The official version is live in concert.
 There is another version with better audio quality and lyrics.
 But I’d rather show you the original music video (you can check out the better audio later).

-For the rest of the songs, check out the playlist on Gaana here: Playlist for Peace
+For the rest of the songs, check out the playlist on Gaana here: Playlist for Peace.

 PS: I know there are only male singers in the playlist.
 I’d love to hear more female voices in this space — if you know any, I’d love to listen to them.
 In the meanwhile, I have my morning invocation, dominated by M.S…